babamaui/lottery_generator/README.md

 # The dumbest algorithm that I've conceived.

+This program generates a number sequence for you to use in your next money-burning session

 **Functionality**
 + Generates a sequence of numbers that fits the ruleset of a specified lottery type
 + Checks the generated sequence for combinations that are "cold" as well as previous winning numbers